-Autoimmune problems is a scenario whereby the body seems to develop an allergy to its own tissue and attacks it!
+Autoimmune problems are a scenario whereby the body seems to develop an "allergy" to its own tissue and attacks it!
 In other words, it perceives its own normal tissues as being foreign and produces antibodies against them.
 The type and severity of the symptoms varies considerably depending on which tissue is being attacked.
 However, chronic fatigue and unrefreshing sleep are present in all autoimmune disease to some degree.

 Tissues that may be attacked in autoimmune conditions include:

-- Hair follicles (causing loss of hair)
+- Hair follicles (causing loss of hair, known as alopecia)

-- Thyroid gland (causing hyper or hypo thyroidism) Hashimoto’s disease and Graves’ disease of the thyroid (see Thyroid Disease),
+- Thyroid gland (causing hyper or hypo thyroidism), Hashimoto's disease and Graves' disease of the thyroid (see Thyroid Disease)

 - Adrenal gland (Addison’s disease)

 - The blood vessels anywhere in the body (vasculitis)